Essential Online Databases for Environmental Research

 Protecting Our Children

-Children are often the hardest hit by the consequences of poor environmental exposure.
-For their size, they breathe more air and eat more food than adults, making them more vulnerable to environmental health hazards.
-Even low levels of toxic exposure can affect children's physical and mental development.
+Children are frequently the ones who suffer the most from the effects of harmful environmental exposure.
+Due to their smaller size, they inhale more air and consume more food than adults, which makes them more susceptible to environmental health risks.
+Even minimal amounts of toxic exposure can have an impact on the physical and mental growth of children.

 Investing in Our Communities